 Spending time with my horse and listening to my grandmother talk about life are two of my favourite childhood memories.
 I found my Omi's stories to be remarkable.
 The happy, the sad, and everything in between.
 This fascination for personal stories never left.

 Looking back, it seems only natural that I decided to study Psychology.
 I also fell in love with travel during this time.
 Simultaneously I saw the damaging effects of anthropogenic practices on nature.
 I became deeply passionate about sustainability and biodiversity conservation and decided to pursue a masters in Environment and Resource Management.
-Freshly graduated, I now explore the world, write about sustainable travel and share the stories of the remarkable people I meet along the way.
-I love what I do as a travel writer because I get to ask people: what do you love?
+In my daily life, I work against tropical deforestation at a non-profit organization and write a sustainable travel blog.

-The equine legacy project hits the sweet spot, combining horses, travel, biodiversity conservation and of course: stories.
+The Equine Legacy project is my sweet spot, combining horses, travel, biodiversity conservation and of course: stories.
 I can’t wait to share them with you.

 Join our team